-Yes-EO: Top 11 Tips for Writing Google-Friendly Content
+Yes-EO: 11 SEO Tips for Writing Google-Friendly Content

 So, without further ado, my Top 11 SEO tips:

-- Keyword Density – Gone are the days when you can get away with stuffing 50 keywords into one paragraph and get away with it.
+Gone are the days when you can get away with stuffing 50 keywords into one paragraph.
 These days, that kind of writing will earn you a one way ticket to Google’s Sin Bin.
-The topic of your page should be your keyword (one per page, not 20 per page), and if you write 500 words on that topic, you will find that the keyword (and derivatives there of) will occur naturally in the headings and in the paragraphs.
+The topic of your page should be your keyword (one per page, not 20 per page), and if you write 800 words on that topic, you will find that the keyword (and derivatives there of) will occur naturally in the headings and in the paragraphs.

-A) Write a new blog article or content page that revolves around the topic of your chosen keyword.
+- Write a new blog article or content page that revolves around your chosen keyword

-B) Think about topic the existing content discusses and think about what you would type into Google if you were looking for the kind of information that is held on that page, and then optimise it for that term or phrase
+- Think about what you would type into Google if you were looking for the kind of information that is held on that page, and then optimise it for that term or phrase

-- Bold, Italics and Dot Points – Text decorations should be used to point out important information, make lists easier to read and emphasize points.
+Text decorations should be used to point out important information, make lists easier to read and emphasise points.
 Google loves it when you sign-post info for your readers – for example, in this article, I have not only presented the information in a list-style format, but I have also bolded the first section of each point so that you can skim the page and only read those points which are of interest to you.

-- Internal Links – Use internal links to direct users to other pages on your website that have related content; this helps the user locate more information that may be relevant to the question that they are trying to answer.
-For example, a person reading this article about SEO tips may be doing some research on writing blog articles that are going to rank well in Google and my therefore may be interested in reading another article that I wrote recently titled ‘Blogging: Growth vs Engagement‘. 🙂
+Use internal links to direct users to other pages on your website that have related content.
+This helps the user locate more information that may be relevant to the question that they are trying to answer.
+For example, a person reading this article about SEO tips may be doing some research on writing blog articles that are going to rank well in Google and therefore may be interested in reading another article that I wrote recently titled ‘Blogging: Growth vs Engagement‘. 🙂

-- External Links – This is basically like referencing; by now I would assume that you know the dangers of duplicate content (it is very very bad and should be avoided at all costs).
-So if you do happen to borrow or “repurpose” some content from another website then you really should link to it and reference it; it doesn’t have to be super formal like an academic report, just casual like:
+This is basically like referencing; by now I would assume that you know the dangers of duplicate content (it is very very bad and should be avoided at all costs).
+So if you do happen to borrow or “repurpose” some content from another website then you really should link to it and reference it.
+It doesn’t have to be super formal like an academic report, just casual like: